Congressional District # 5

 BERLIN & FARROEPA ID# MID000605717

 The Berlin and Farro facility was a fenced 40-acre site approximately 3.5 miles south of the town of Swartz Creek in Genesee County, Michigan.
 Primary land use in the area consists of agricultural row crops and small woodlands.
 The property is zoned for residential and agricultural use.
-Residences are located within approximately 500 feet of the northeast and southeast boundaries of the former site, and approximately 80 permanent residences are located within a one-half mile radius of the former site.
-There are no known endangered species or critical habitats within close proximity of the site.
+Residences are located within approximately 500 feet of the northeast and southeast boundaries of the former site.
+Approximately 80 permanent residences are located with a one-half mile radius of the former Site.
+There are no known endangered species or critical habitats within close proximity of the Site.

 Berlin and Farro Liquid Incineration, Inc., began operations at the site in April 1971.
 The facility was permitted to accept industrial waste for incineration, to store waste prior to incineration, and to operate an on-site 1.1-acre landfill for disposal of crushed used drums.
 Numerous violations of permit requirements were cited during the period of operation, until September 1975 when Berlin and Farro lost its operating permit for the incinerator.
 The facility also operated two unauthorized waste storage lagoons and two unlined storage lagoons, illegally buried five tanks of waste water, buried liquid wastes, operated underground storage tanks, poured liquid waste onto subsurface agricultural drains and dumped thousands of gallons of barreled wastes into two pits.
 These permit violations and non-permitted activities led to Berlin and Farro's incinerator and landfill permits being revoked on September 16, 1975.